Music Competition

 Music Maker Competition and Constance Shacklock Memorial Prize

 Carlton Male Voice Choir are passionate in supporting and promoting young musicians in our area with our Music Competition.
-The original Music Maker competitions turn 25 years old in 2024 – something we are celebrating with the launch, this year, of a second prize.
+The original Music Maker competitions turned 25 years old in 2024 – something celebrated with the launch of a second winning prize.

-The main prize is the Music Maker Trophy and a cash prize of £700 along with the opportunity to perform at Carlton MVC’s annual Festival Concert at the prestigious Albert Hall, Nottingham on 22nd June 2024.
+The main prize, the Music Maker Trophy and a cash prize of £700 was awarded to our 2024 winner Sonny Hall (Electric Guitar) with the opportunity for Sonny to perform with Carlton MVC at their annual Festival Concert at the prestigious Albert Hall, Nottingham back on 22nd June 2024.

-An additional cash prize of £500 will be awarded to the performer who shows the greatest potential.
-This is a new prize for 2024, in memory of one of England’s and Nottingham’s finest opera singers, Constance Shacklock (see details below).
+The additional cash prize of £500 was awarded to Ellie-Jean Winfield (Soprano), as the performer who showed the greatest potential.
+This was a new prize for 2024, in memory of one of England’s and Nottingham’s finest opera singers, Constance Shacklock (see details below).

-The Competition will feature Preliminary Performances and a Final Performance.
-These events will be open to the public and will be supported by performances by Carlton Male Voice Choir.
+The Competition featured Preliminary Performances and a Final Performance.
+The events were open to the public and were supported by performances by Carlton Male Voice Choir as well as funding the local Nottingham based charity Footprints Conductive Education Centre.

-The competition is open to male, female and non-binary contestants playing any instrument or singers.
+STOP PRESS: The competition will be open again in 2025 to male, female and non-binary contestants playing any instrument or singers!
 Any genre of music can be performed.

 Please check you comply with the entry conditions set out below.

-If you meet the criteria, and if you would like to enter this fantastic competition in its 25th Anniversary please email our Chairman, Chris Coats, at Marketing@carltonmvc.org and ask him to send you an entry form.
+If you meet the criteria, and if you would like to enter this fantastic competition in its 26th Anniversary please email our Chairman, Chris Coats, at Marketing@carltonmvc.org and ask him to send you an entry form when the competition opens in 2025.

 Who was Constance Shacklock?
 (1913 – 1999)